List of Top 10 characters: Doctor Sally-Jo "Micro-Maid" Jessell

-The precinct's pathologist, who uses her powers to shrink in order to closely examine bodies.
-She became a pathologist to avoid giving bad news to patients and is overcome by nerves when she needs to tell Andy Soames he has S.T.O.R.M.S.
+The precinct's pathologist, who uses her powers to shrink in order to closely examine bodies, Sally-Jo became a pathologist to avoid giving bad news to patients and is overcome by nerves when she needs to tell Andy Soames he has S.T.O.R.M.S.
 She can also use her technology to shrink others, but rarely does (one occasion being when she shrank the drunk monster Gograh to prevent him damaging the Neopolis Police Station).

 Sergeant Jackie "Jack Phantom" Kowalski

-One of the most popular characters of the series (according to the letters page).
 Jackie is a lesbian with the ability to turn insubstantial.
 Her partnership with Peregrine is strained by her partner's conservative Christian values.
 She shares a flirtatious relationship with Dust Devil although he realises nothing will come of it.
 Five years after the Ultima incident, Jackie is in a relationship with her partner, Panthalassa.

 Officer Sung "Girl One" Li

-A bio-engineered woman based on a collection of video game characters, created by a small group of rich friends.
-She is superhumanly agile and fast and has chameleonic skin that disguises the fact she is actually naked at all times (not due to immodesty but simply for the sake of comfort).
+A bio-engineered woman based on a collection of video game characters, created by a small group of rich friends, Girl One is superhumanly agile and fast and has chameleonic skin that disguises the fact she is actually naked at all times (not due to immodesty but simply for the sake of comfort).
 Kemlo, being canine, doesn't see color.
 His failure to inform her of this causes tension between the two, which he avoids by claiming not to be attracted to humans (although this is later revealed to be false).
 Girl One dies in battle against Commissioner Ultima.
-Her successor, Girl 54, appears in the "Beyond the Farthest Precinct" mini-series, her name a reference to the cop show Car 54, Where Are You?.
+Her successor, Girl 54, appears in the Beyond the Farthest Precinct miniseries, her name as a reference to the cop show Car 54, Where Are You?.
 Her name and face were based on glamour model Sung-Hi Lee.
 The premise for the character, a superpowered bio-engineered woman, seems to be based on the Weird Science film that presented Kelly Le Brock as the creation of two adolescent kids.
 The film itself is based on a comic made by EC Comics.